 What is the queen sniffing in 'Bridgerton'?

-However, despite the confusion, what Queen Charlotte is seen sniffing isn't an illicit substance at all.
-In fact, it was the very period-appropriate powder tobacco, commonly known as snuff.
+Despite the confusion, what Queen Charlotte is seen sniffing isn't an illicit substance at all.
+In fact, it was the very period-appropriate powder tobacco, commonly known as "snuff."
 (Our "When is Bridgerton set?" guide delves even more into the show's historical accuracies and creative liberties.)

 Snuff is a smokeless form of tobacco made from finely ground or shredded tobacco leaves that is inhaled through the nostrils.
-Snuff tobacco was considered a luxury item and was a popular choice for noblemen, including royals like our fictional Queen Charlotte, many of whom would carry expensive and elaborately decorated "snuff boxes" to store the substance.
+Snuff tobacco was considered a luxury item and was a popular choice for noblemen, including royals like Queen Charlotte, many of whom would carry expensive and elaborately decorated "snuff boxes" to store the substance.
+In fact, the real Queen Charlotte did have an affinity for the snuff stuff IRL, so much so that she reportedly had an entire room dedicated to ground tobacco at Windsor Castle and was jokingly referred to as "Snuffy Charlotte."

 Like all trends, snuff-snorting fizzled out to make way for a new phenomenon.
 "Snuff taking reached the height of its popularity in England between 1760 and the end of the Regency in 1820, becoming less common as the century progressed and tobacco smoking became increasingly preferred," writes Kloester.